 All plans come with everything you need to start selling online.
 Even the entry-level plan supports retail sales with POS integrations.
 But the mid-tier plan comes with extra staff accounts, shipping benefits, ecommerce automation, better reporting, and reduced rates for Shopify payments.

-If you’re unsure which plan is right for you, just sign up for a 14-day free trial and pick your plan later.
+If you’re unsure which plan is right for you, just sign up for a three-day free trial and pick your plan later.

 Follow the Setup Wizard

 Once you’ve signed up, Shopify will walk you through a series of questions to get you started.

 They’ll ask you if you’re just starting out or if you’re already selling elsewhere.

 - Where would you like to sell? (online, in person, on social media, etc.)